We are a global hub for virtual training and networking in stroke recovery.

 - More than 48,000 people a month visit Strokengine.ca to get the latest information on stroke recovery interventions, assessments and e-learning.

-- The Evidence-based Review of Stroke Recovery Research website (EBRSR.com), which recently published its 18th edition, has informed the development of stroke recovery guidelines around the world and been recognized with many international accolades.
-The 19th edition is in development.
+- The Evidence-based Review of Stroke Recovery Research website (EBRSR.com) has informed the development of stroke recovery guidelines around the world and been recognized with many international accolades.

 "Every day I look around my lab at the students and patients with stroke who are participating in our research studies.
 I think about how important CPSR has been to stroke recovery research in Newfoundland and Labrador."